 For Vehicle or Car Battery

-- When temporarily storing an automobile, do a test drive every few weeks to keep the battery charged.
+- When temporarily storing an automobile, like your bug-out vehicle, do a test drive every few weeks to keep the battery charged.
 Consider removing the battery entirely if you are storing a vehicle you won’t be able to drive for longer than a few months.

 - Turn off the automobile before removing the battery.